-- MIS-A contemporary perspective London Kenneth and Laudon Jane, Prentice Hall, New York 1998 - Management Information Systems O' Brien James A, Tata McGraw Hill Edition, New Delhi 1999. - Business Information Systems Kumar Muneesh, Vikas Publishing House, New Delhi, 1999

-Course Title: Business Research Methods Maximum Marks: 50 Marks
+MIS-A contemporary perspective London Kenneth and Laudon Jane, Prentice Hall, New York 1998.
+Management Information Systems O' Brien James A, Tata McGraw Hill Edition, New Delhi 1999.
+Business Information Systems Kumar Muneesh, Vikas Publishing House, New Delhi, 1999.
+Course Title: Business Research Methods Course No.: PSMBTC208 Contact hrs.: 25 Maximum Marks: 50 Marks Evaluation: Internal Total Credits: 2 COURSE OUTCOME:

-Evaluation: Internal

-Contact Hours.: 25 Total Credits: 2

-To equip the students with the practical skills needed to carry out business research.
-Attention is also given for the applications of business research methods using MS Excel.

-Conceptual Framework: Concept, Meaning and Nature of Business Research, Significance of Research, Types of Research - Exploratory Research, Descriptive Research, Casual Research, Research Process, Ethics in Business Research.

-Research Design: Identify and Developing Business Research Problems, Formulation of Research Questions and Hypothesis, Choosing Sample from Population, Questionnaire Design and Testing, Measurement and Scaling, Scaling Techniques, Qualitative and Quantitative Research Methods.

-Date Analysis Methods for Business Research: Conceptual Framework and Applications of Business Research Methods using MS Excel.
+CO1: To equip the students with the practical skills needed to carry out business research.
+CO2: To make students understand the applications of business research methods using MS Excel.
+UNIT-I Conceptual Framework : Concept, Meaning and Nature of Business Research, Significance of Research, Types of Research - Exploratory Research, Descriptive Research, Casual Research, Research Process, Ethics in Business Research.
+UNIT-II Research Design: Identify and Developing Business Research Problems, Formulation of Research Questions and Hypothesis, Choosing Sample from Population, Questionnaire Design and Testing, Measurement and Scaling, Scaling Techniques, Qualitative and Quantitative Research Methods.
+UNIT-III Date Analysis Methods for Business Research: Conceptual Framework and Applications of Business Research Methods using MS Excel.
 Research Report Preparation & Presentation, Citation and Referencing Styles.
+Note for Paper Setter :

 The question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
 In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
 Part A shall be compulsory and in Part B the Candidate will be required to attempt any four questions out of six.
+Suggested Readings:

 - 1. Business Research Methods, William G.Zikmund-oklahoma, Cengage Learning. - 2.
 Business Research Methods, Sue Greener, Ventus Publishing, APS, 2008 - 3.
 Applied Multivariate Research: Design and Interpretation Lawrence S. Meyers, Glenn Gamst, A.J.
 Guarino, SAGE, 2006 - 4.
 Contemporary Marketing Research, Mc Daniel & Roger Gates, South Western College Publishing. - 5.
 Statistics for Manageres using MS Excel, Levine, Stephen, Krehbiel & Brenson, PHI Learning, 2012.

-Course Title: Business Communication Maximum Marks: 50 Marks
+Course Title: Business Communication Course No.: PSMBTC209 Contact hrs.: 25 Maximum Marks: 50 Marks Evaluation: Internal Total Credits: 2 COURSE OUTCOME:

-Evaluation: Internal

-Contact Hours.: 25 Total Credits: 2

-The course is designed to provide exposure to the students about forms and practices of business communication and also enable them to enhance their communication skills.

-Business communication: Functions, Process, Communication Networks, Barriers and strategies, Effective Organizational Communication, Cross cultural communication, Non verbal communication, Technology and Communication.

-Written communication: Business writing and correspondence, Instructions, Business
+Co1: To provide exposure to the students about forms and practices of business communication.
+CO2: To enable students acquire and enhance their communication skills.
+UNIT-I Business communication: Functions, Process, Communication Networks, Barriers and strategies, Effective Organizational Communication, Cross cultural communication, Non verbal communication, Technology and Communication.
+UNIT-II Written communication: Business writing and correspondence, Instructions, Business Reports and Proposals.
+UNIT-III Effective listening, Business Presentations and Public speaking, Conversations, Interviews, Group Discussions, Corporate Communication and strategies, Ethics in Communication.
+Note for Paper Setter :

-Reports and Proposals

-Effective listening, Business Presentations and Public speaking, Conversations, Interviews, required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
+The question Paper shall contain two parts A and B. In Part A the Paper Setter will be required to set Ten Short Answer questions (of two marks each) from any part of the Syllabus.
 In part B, a total of Six Long Answer questions (of ten marks each) will be set selecting at least one question from each unit of the Syllabus.
 Part A shall be compulsory and in Part B the Candidate will be required to attempt any four questions out of six.
+Suggested Readings: